The genuine iSafeSvc2.exe file is a software component of YAC Security Protection by Elex do Brasil Participações Ltda.

 The process known as iSafeSvc2 belongs to software YAC(Yet Another Cleaner!) or YAC Security Protection by Elex do Brasil Participações Ltda or Elex do Brasil Participacoes Ltda or Elex do Brasil Participaçoes Ltda.

 Description: ISafeSvc2.exe is not essential for Windows and will often cause problems.
-ISafeSvc2.exe is located in a subfolder of "C:\Program Files".
+ISafeSvc2.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 The program has no visible window.
 The file is not a Windows system file.
 The file has a digital signature.
 Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.